SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Related Work

-Specific to smoke removal, Fujita et al. \cite{fujita2022smoke} developed a GAN-based approach for removing smoke from endoscopic images.
+Specific to smoke removal, Salazar-Colores et al. \cite{fujita2022smoke} developed an image-to-image translation approach guided by an embedded dark channel for desmoking laparoscopy surgery images.
 However, this and other similar methods typically require paired training data (smoke versus smoke-free), which is challenging to obtain in real-world scenarios, especially for temporally varying smoke.